jimklumpp/streaming-community/liveview/wikimedia/README.md

 # Wikipedia Monitoring

-Starting a LiveView Server, using LiveView Web, and working with a LiveView project in StreamBase Studio
+Wikipedia: Visualize live data in LiveView Web using a LiveView project in StreamBase Studio